aivyngo/public-ap-csa-agent/README.md

 Visit http://localhost:3000.
 Click on your profile on the top right, then settings, then connections.
 Use your custom API endpoint pointing to your backend's /v1 URL for the link.
 The API name can be anything.
 Click save and then exit settings.
 In the dropdown, you should now see "tim-large" as a model, and you can now start chatting!

 ## Using the tim-large Model for your own Agent
-This project uses a LLM called tim-large.
+This project uses a LLM called `tim-large`.
 You can integrate this model into your own agent:

-The FastAPI backend exposes the /v1/chat/completions endpoint that implements OpenAI-compatible chats and tool calling.
+The tim-large API hosted by [Subconscious.dev](https://subconscious.dev )) exposes the `/v1/chat/completions` endpoint that implements OpenAI-compatible chats and tool calling.

 The agent connects with OpenWebUI via its Connections settings, where you add a custom API endpoint pointing to your backend’s /v1 URL.